stassinari/memento/README.md

 <img src="docs/decent-graph.png" width=512 />

-In order to have the integration running, follow theses steps:
+In order to have the integration running, follow these steps:

 On Memento: